petershin/liferay-learn/docs/liferay-cloud/latest/en/using-the-liferay-dxp-service/deploying-to-the-liferay-service.md

 As with other services, deploying custom additions involves adding your configurations or files to the appropriate locations in your Git repository.
 However, deploying the Liferay service slightly differs from deploying other services.

 The Liferay service makes use of a [Liferay workspace](https://learn.liferay.com/dxp/latest/en/building-applications/tooling/liferay-workspace/what-is-liferay-workspace.html) to give you more options to add [deployable files](#deploying-themes-portlets-and-osgi-modules), [source code](#building-and-deploying-source-code), and more.
-These are easily included with a [CI build](../build-and-deploy/overview-of-the-liferay-cloud-deployment-workflow.md), but if you are using the [CLI tool](../reference/command-line-tool.md), then some [extra steps](#cli-tool-deployment) are necessary specifically for the Liferay service.
+These are easily included with a [CI build](../build-and-deploy/overview-of-the-liferay-cloud-deployment-workflow.md), but if you are using the [CLI tool](../reference/command-line-tool.md), some [extra steps](#cli-tool-deployment) are necessary specifically for the Liferay service.

 ## Defining the Liferay DXP Docker Image